We use liquefied petroleum gas aka LPG as fuel more than any other hydrocarbon such as natural gas, wood, oil, etc.

 In Europe, LPG is being used as alternative heating fuel.
 As it is very portable it can be used anywhere anytime.
 The LPG sector is booming.
-The USA is the major producer and world’s largest exporter of LPG.
-Africa, India and southern Asia have shown extraordinary growth in LPG consumption.
+The USA is the major producer and the world’s largest exporter of LPG.
+Africa, India, and southern Asia have shown extraordinary growth in LPG consumption.

-Sub Saharan Africa showed vigorous growth in LPG usage.
+Sub-Saharan Africa showed vigorous growth in LPG usage.
 Among new applications, LPG is being used as marine fuel and fuel for power generation.

 To meet up this large demand production of LPG has been increased significantly.
-USA is well known for being a major producer and the world’s largest supplier of LPG.
+The USA is well known for being a major producer and the world’s largest supplier of LPG.

 In 2015 global consumption of LPG was 284 million metric tons/year while global production of LPG was 292 million metric tons/year.
-Around 62% of LPG is extracted from natural gas, the rest of it is being produced from the petrochemical industry while refining crude oil.
+Around 62% of LPG is extracted from natural gas, the rest of it is produced from the petrochemical industry while refining crude oil.

 Europe is self-sufficient with their produced LPG as they have oil refineries and numerous sources of natural gas.
 Moreover, they have a flexible supply chain via water, road, and rail which shows various entry points in Europe.